 Instant tents are available in different sizes from small one-man tents to large family tents that provide space for 4 or more people.
 In terms of the price, they range from very affordable tents that compromise on durability and may only last for a few camping trips, to long-lasting quality tents.
-All depends on materials used and workmanship of the seams and zippers, the water resistance and finally the robustness as well as the handling of the tent.
+It all depends on the materials used and the workmanship of the seams and zippers, the water resistance, and finally the robustness as well as the handling of the tent.

 - Spontaneous weekend camping trips

 - Beach Tents